Brenda Perryman, March 19th, 2016

-BP: Well, at that time it was – we – we had a good time 'cause we didn't notice certain things.
+BP: Well, at that time it was – we had a good time because we didn't notice certain things.
 But you have to understand, I ended up graduating from college with a degree in speech and dramatic arts and dealing with theater and stuff like that, and in – at the Catholic school – which I enjoyed it – but when there was a little play, we just got little roles.
-And a nice girl, Mary Zukowski she would always be the Virgin Mary in the play, she would always – you know, they'd always pick – well my mother – my mother told me something very interesting yesterday, and something I had never heard.
-But – when – it makes sense now.
+And a nice girl, Mary Zukowski she would always be the Virgin Mary in the play, she would always – you know, they'd always pick – well my mother told me something very interesting yesterday, and something I had never heard.
+But – it makes sense now.
 In 1965, I think it was, I went down to Hudson's.
 My mother is darker-skinned than I am, and she went to get a part-time job because she was already a nurse at Henry Ford Hospital.
 And another friend of mine, she was darker-skinned, she went, and I was the only one who got the job, and my mother said, because I was light enough to work at Hudson's.
-And I – I never thought about – I never put it together that way.
+And I never thought about – I never put it together that way.
 And my mother was one, my mother – she's never a person to play the race card.
-For her – for her to say that —;
+For her to say that —;

 But then, too, she had an experience.
 She came up in South Carolina.
 She went to college at South Carolina State.